designstiledileo-hue/stiledileo-site/SEO/SCULPTED-STONE-VALIDATION-SPRINT-v1.0.md

 ### Internal Links

-Future contextual links only:
+Implemented contextual links:

-- from Feature Wall Vancouver where sculptural feature surfaces are relevant;
+- `feature-wall-vancouver.html` links to `/custom-architectural-rock-installation.html`.
-- from Fireplace Wall Vancouver only as a conceptual direction, not proof of completed sculpted-stone fireplace work;
+- The case-study page links to `/feature-wall-vancouver.html`, `/fireplace-wall-vancouver.html`, and `/#contact`.

-- from the case study to `/feature-wall-vancouver.html`, `/fireplace-wall-vancouver.html`, and `/#contact`.
+No link was added from the fireplace owner page to avoid implying sculpted-stone fireplace readiness.

 ### Analytics

-Future page should use existing GROWTH-002 conventions:
+The page uses existing GROWTH-002 conventions:

 - `estimate_click`
 - `project_photo_click`